 Even before visitors enter the museum at 3435 US Route 30 East, Latrobe, PA 15650, they will be fascinated by the National Register-listed stone structure that hosted travelers some 200 years ago.
 The Lincoln Highway Experience is open 9 a.m. to 4 p.m., Monday through Friday (for the list of holiday and other closings please visit the Contact page).
 Scheduled-in-advance Group Tours can be accommodated on weekends.
-The $7 adult ticket includes a copy of the 60-page Lincoln Highway Driving Guide as well as a postcard that we will even mail for you.

 “More of us are two-lane people than we think.”
 The 13-minute orientation film that meanders along the historic Lincoln Highway through 200 miles of Pennsylvania’s Lincoln Highway Heritage Corridor really captures the history of our country’s first coast-to-coast road, as well as inspiring us to get back out there and make our own Lincoln Highway memories.